smeenapadnekar/DARTS/README.md

 ## Acknowledgement
-This study is supported under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s), by the National Research Foundation, Singapore under its Industry Alignment Fund – Pre-positioning (IAF-PP) Funding Initiative, and by the Ministry of Education, Singapore under its MOE Academic Research Fund Tier 2 (STEM RIE2025 Award MOE-T2EP20220-0006).

-This implementation is based on [STEGO](https://github.com/mhamilton723/STEGO/tree/master).
+This implementation is based on [STEGO](https://github.com/mhamilton723/STEGO/).
 Thanks for the awesome work.

 ## Contact
-If you have any questions, please feel free to reach out at `lanm0002@e.ntu.edu.sg`.
+If you have any questions, please feel free to reach out at `cs21d015@cse.iitm.ac.in`.